-- 8.1 The Trustee recognises the liquidity risks associated with the level of cashflow required by the Section over a specified period. - 8.2 The Section's administrator monitors the monthly benefit outgoings to ensure that sufficient cash balances are available. - 8.3 In general, the Section's Investment Managers have discretion in the timing of realisations of investments and in considerations relating to the liquidity of those investments.
-In the event that the cashflow of the Section is negative, the Trustee decides from which asset classes and managers assets should be realised to meet the Section's cashflow needs.
+- 8.1 The Trustee recognises the liquidity risks associated with the level of cashflow required by the Section over a specified period. - 8.2 The Section's administrator monitors the monthly benefit outgoings to ensure that sufficient cash balances are available. - 8.3 In general, the Section's investment managers have discretion in the timing of realisations of investments and in considerations relating to the liquidity of those investments.
+In the event that the cashflow of the Section is negative, the Trustee will look to the Manager to decide from which asset classes and investment managers assets should be realised to meet the Section's cashflow needs.